 A Little History on Open Reel 9 & 21 Track Tape Media

-Open reel 9 and 21 track tapes represent the start of commercially available data storage media and became available to general consumers the late 1950’s (for 7 track tapes) and the late 1960’s (for 9 track tapes).
+Open reel 9 and 21 track tapes represent the start of commercially available data storage media and became available to general consumers in the late 1950s (for 7 track tapes) and the late 1960s (for 9 track tapes).

 Since their release, tens of millions of the tapes have been used to store critical data for a variety of industries, and arguably the largest user of the media was the oil and gas industry.
 Large seismic surveys worth millions of dollars were often recorded to 9 track tapes and today, these geophysical legacy tapes are still the largest remaining open reel archives left in the world.